Stringtown, Oklahoma

 Stringtown is a town in Atoka County, Oklahoma, United States.
-The population was 410 at the 2010 census, an increase of 3.5 percent from the figure of 396 recorded in 2000.
+The population was 419 as of the 2020 Census, which was a 2.2% increase over the population of 410 reported at the 2010 census, which itself was an increase of 3.5% from the figure of 396 recorded in 2000.
 It is the second largest town in Atoka County.

 The town is notable for the Mack H. Alford Correctional Center, a medium-security prison operated by the Oklahoma Department of Corrections, just outside Stringtown.